superoven/MIDI-Generator/README.md

 `testchrom.cpp` is a test file to check the chromosome class functions.

 `testmidi.cpp` is a test file for the MIDI output functionality.

+## Todo

+* Use a background track

+* Adapt to arbitrary keys

+* Improve output musicality